 Twitter shares to be suspended on NYSE as Musk nears takeover

 Oct 27 (Reuters) - Twitter Inc TWTR.N shares will be suspended from trading on Friday, the New York Stock Exchange's website showed, as billionaire Elon Musk faces a court-ordered Oct.
-28 deadline to close his $44 billion deal for the social media platform.
+28 deadline to close his $44 billion deal to buy the social media company.

 Musk, the world's richest person, visited Twitter's headquarters in San Francisco on Wednesday and hinted he was the company's top boss after updating his profile bio to "Chief Twit".